magneticio/vamp2setup/README.md

 ![](images/screen12.png)

 The current configuration will tell istio to distribute traffic equally among the two versions, so, for the time being you will not be able to see any difference.
-You can however change the weight int he body and send a PUT request with the same url in order to experimnet with different settings.
+You can however change the weights as you like and experiment with different settings.
+**Keep in mind that the weights should always add up to 100, otherwise the configuration will not be applied.**
 Checking the Gateway status through kubectl can be a bit harder than the previous scenarios.
 While a Gateway is a single entity in Vamp it can correspond, depending on its condition, to multiple Istio Route Rules on kubernetes.
 Hence you should runt he following commad: